- Groundwater is a vital component of California’s water supply.

 - Many groundwater basins are being used unsustainably.

 In many rural areas, nitrate—produced by nitrogen fertilizer and manure—is polluting local drinking water supplies.
 In some urban areas, basins are contaminated by industrial chemicals.
 Salt accumulation in inland basins and salt water intrusion in some coastal groundwater basins can damage crops and contaminate drinking water supplies.
 Treatment to remove contaminants from drinking water is costly, especially for small rural systems.
-Efforts are under way to find near-term solutions for poor rural communities with unsafe drinking water and to reduce future contamination of the state’s aquifers by controlling industrial discharges and changing farming practices, but some already-polluted basins need to be cleaned up.
+Efforts are under way to find near-term solutions for poor rural communities with unsafe drinking water and to reduce future contamination of the state’s aquifers by controlling industrial discharges and changing farming practices.

-California’s groundwater basins can store large volumes of water, which is especially valuable during droughts.
-But pumping needs to be limited in normal and wet years so that groundwater levels can recover.
-Groundwater storage can be increased by spreading water on fields to percolate through the soil or injecting water into wells.
+California’s groundwater basins can store large volumes of water—at least three times more than the state’s existing dams.
+There is ample room for replenishment in overdrafted basins.
+Groundwater basins can be "recharged” by spreading water on fields to percolate through the soil and injecting water into wells.
 This practice can also improve water quality.
-Some urban areas—including much of Southern California and Silicon Valley—have created local authorities that can charge fees to fund recharge programs.
+Some urban areas—including much of Southern California and Silicon Valley—have created local authorities that regulate pumping and charge fees to fund recharge programs.
 Some farming regions are working on programs to provide incentives for recharge on farms.